samthebest/dump/sams-scala-tutorial/platonic-programming.md

+## Introduction

 Platonic Programming (PP) is the future.

 Practically PP is quite simple to apply, but the motivating theory assumes some acedemic background.

 Another name for PP could be Extreme Functional Programming, meaning Functional Programming practices taken to the extreme (like XP takes general practices to the extreme).

+### Hell Is Other Peoples Code

+PP is in stark contrast to SOLID, OOP and Design Patterns, which we will collectively refer to as Anthropocentric Programming.
+Anthropocentric Programming is fundementally flawed and is the root of all of the following problems:

+1.

 ## Central Tenet of PP